Canada's Air

 Effects on Human Health and the Environment

 According to the World Health Organization (WHO) air pollution represents the biggest environmental risk to human health and can severely affect the environment.
 Even at low levels, air pollution has been clearly linked to increased heart and breathing problems, increased hospitalization and emergency room visits and premature death.
-Health Canada estimates air pollution contributes to about 15,300 deaths in Canada each year, as well as many non-fatal impacts, with a total economic cost of $120 billion annually.
+Health Canada estimates that air pollution in 2018 contributed to about 17,400 premature deaths in Canada, as well as many non-fatal impacts, with a total economic cost of $146 billion.

 Improved air quality reduces heart attacks and hospital visits, avoids hundreds of thousands of child asthma attacks, and prevents millions of lost school and work days in Canada alone.
 Cleaner air can also reduce damage to crops, forests, surface waters, and infrastructure such as buildings and bridges, and can help address climate change impacts since some air pollutants are also greenhouse gases or contribute to the formation of greenhouse gases.